Trauma Dumping vs Venting: How to Share Without Overwhelming Others

 1. Therapy

 Speaking to a licensed therapist offers structured, professional support.
 Therapists are trained to help individuals process trauma in a safe, guided manner.
 Therapy provides a space where you can express your emotions freely, without the worry of overwhelming a friend or loved one.
+A therapist can help you work through a person's trauma in a safe environment, supporting healing and preventing re-traumatization.

 2. Journaling